pawnsac/provenance-to-use/README.md

 [Created Capture Files](#markdown-header-created-capture-files) above for explanation).

-3. Run the special executable file by invoking the same command (with the same options) that was run to capture the application:
+3. Run the shortcut script file by invoking the same command (with the same options) that was run to capture the application:

         $ /path/to/cde-root/path/to/binary-or-script.cde [binary-or-script arguments]

     For the above example, the following command would run the captured application:

         $ /home/user1/ptu/cde-root/home/user1/mutt.cde -R